Bubobubobubobubo/Sova/website/team/team.md

 <div>

-Raphaël Maurice Forment is an improvising musician, programmer, and PhD in musicology (Jean Monnet University of Saint-Etienne, 2025, ECLLA laboratory).
+Raphaël Maurice Forment is a musician, programmer, and PhD in musicology.
-He recently defended his thesis on the study of _live coding_ techniques and aesthetics, supervised by Laurent Pottier (UJM, ECLLA) and Alain Bonardi
+He recently defended his thesis on the study of _live coding_ techniques and aesthetics.
-(Paris 8, CICM MUSIDANSE).
 Raphaël designs various _open source_ tools for musical creation and contributes to the development of other tools used by the international _live coding_ community.
 He is active within the [Cookie Collective](https://cookie.paris) and the [TOPLAP](https://toplap.org) collective.

 - Personal website: [raphaelforment.fr](https://raphaelforment.fr)